realparmesan/Noah-Website/content/posts/2020/2020-season-game-12.md

 * Lance: For crying ow! when heading the ball
 * Jack: For missing his penalty
-* Ryan: For posing for a photo while gassing it back to goal from a courner
+* Ryan: For posing for a photo while gassing it back to goal from a corner

 ![](/images/img_326222.jpg)